 This document will be available for public inspection prior to its adoption at City Hall during normal business hours which are 7:30-5:30 Monday through Thursday.
+Entry to this government building has been restricted due to the pandemic, but every effort will be to accommodate any requests for review.
+Masks are required.
 Copies can also be obtained by contacting the Finance Department at 225-778-1751.